carlashley/simplemdmapi/README.md

 # simplemdmapi
-A Python implementation of the SimpleMDM API.
+A Python implementation of the SimpleMDM API inspired by the https://github.com/macadmins/simpleMDMpy implementation.
 This is a work in progress and while it can be used in production, do so under advisement that not _every_ API endpoint implementation has been tested thoroughly.

 # Requires
 ### Python: